c0wsaysmoo/plane-tracker-rgb-pi/README.md

-Seems to be an issue with tomorrow.io currently
+Seems to be an issue with tomorrow.io currently, have to wait until it's fixed on their end

 # Project Overview